octokit/octokit-next.js/scripts/types-openapi/README.md

 # `scripts/types-openapi`

-Script to update the `packages/types-openapi` package.
+Script to update the `packages/types-openapi*` packages.